nurerken/springbootdemo/README.md

 # springbootdemo
 demo spring boot project

 This is simple web application, which demonstrates usage of spring boot + postgreSQL.
-The app has also has unit tests implemented.
+The app also has unit tests implemented.